GAS-Mobile/api/README.md

 # GAS - Mobile Backend: Running the Project

 Welcome to the API repository for the GAS-Mobile application.
-This guide will walk you through the steps to set up and run the API on your local machine using MongoDB Atlas as the database.
+This guide will walk you through the steps to set up, run, and interact with the API on your local machine using MongoDB Atlas as the database.

 ## Getting Started